-An In-Network Provider is a Provider who is in the managed network for this specific plan or in a special Center of Excellence/or other closely managed specialty network, or who has a participation contract with us.
-For Covered Services performed by an In-Network Provider, the Maximum Allowed Amount for this plan is the rate the Provider has agreed with BCBSGA to accept as reimbursement for the Covered Services.
+An In-Network Provider is a Provider who is in the managed network for your specific plan option or in a special Center of Excellenceor other closely managed specialty network, or who has a participation contract with us.
+For Covered Services performed by an In-Network Provider, the Maximum Allowed Amount for this plan is the rate the Provider has agreed with BCBS to accept as reimbursement for the Covered Services.
 Because In-Network Providers have agreed to accept the Maximum Allowed Amount as payment in full for that service, they should not send you a bill or collect for amounts above the Maximum Allowed Amount.
 However, you may receive a bill or be asked to pay all or a portion of the Maximum Allowed Amount to the extent you have not met your Deductible or have a Copayment or Coinsurance.
 Please call Member Services for help in finding an In-Network Provider or visit www.anthem.com.

 Providers who have not signed any contract with us and are not in any of our networks are Out-of-Network Providers.
-For Covered Services you receive from an Out-of-Network Provider, the Maximum Allowed Amount for this Plan will be one of the following as determined by BCBSGA:
+If you are covered under an HMO option, benefits may be provided for Covered Services you receive from an Out-of-Network Provider only as outlined in the section titled "How Your Benefits Work for You: Introduction."
+For Covered Services you receive from an Out-of-Network Provider, the Maximum Allowed Amount for this Plan will be one of the following as determined by BCBS:

-- 1. An amount based on our Out-of-Network fee schedule/rate, which we have established at our discretion, and which we reserve the right to modify from time to time, after considering one or more of the following: reimbursement amounts accepted by like/similar Providers contracted with BCBSGA, reimbursement amounts paid by other Centers for Medicare and Medicaid Services for the same services or supplies, and other industry cost, reimbursement and utilization data; or - 2.
+- 1. An amount based on our Out-of-Network fee schedule/rate, which we have established at our discretion, and which we reserve the right to modify from time to time, after considering one or more of the following: reimbursement amounts accepted by like/similar Providers contracted with BCBS, reimbursement amounts paid by other Centers for Medicare and Medicaid Services for the same services or supplies, and other industry cost, reimbursement and utilization data; or - 2.
 An amount based on the level and/or method of reimbursement used by the Centers for Medicare and Medicaid Services for the same services or supplies; or - 3.
 An amount based on information provided by a third party vendor, which may reflect one or more of the following factors: (1) the complexity or severity of treatment; (2) level of skill and experience required for the treatment; or (3) comparable Providers' fees and costs to deliver care, or - 4.
 An amount negotiated by us or a third party vendor which has been agreed to by the Provider.
 This may include rates for services coordinated through case management; or - 5.
 An amount equal to the total charges billed by the Provider, but only if such charges are less than the Maximum Allowed Amount calculated by using one of the methods described above.